Kidney infection (pyelonephritis)

 Medicines

-Most people with kidney infection respond well to antibiotics and make a good recovery.
+Most people with a kidney infection respond well to antibiotics and make a good recovery.
 The time it takes for your infection to go depends on how severe it was to begin with – it can be days or weeks.
 It’s important to complete the full course of antibiotics, even if your symptoms clear up before you finish them.
 This helps to stop the infection from coming back.

 Hospital treatment